soilspectroscopy/ossl-models/README.md

 [ossl_models_directory_tree.csv](out/ossl_models_directory_tree.csv).

 > Please note that the soil properties indication follows the export
 > name.
-In addition, check
+Check
 > [fitted_models_performance_v1.2.csv](out/fitted_models_performance_v1.2.csv)
-> for the complete list of models of each soil property as some spectra
+> for the complete list of models of each soil property as some spectral
-> types are not completely available.
-More importantly, for natural-log
+> types may not be available.
+More importantly, for natural-log soil
-> soil properties, the upper and lower bands were estimated before the
+> properties, the upper and lower bands were estimated before the
 > back-transformation.

 ``` r